NavernodeDa/LastBot/README.md

 ### ❗️Before you run the bot, add it to your chat/channel and give it admin if you add it to the  channel ❗️

+## Changing the language for the message

+If you want to change the language for your modifiable message, all you need to do is change the name of your file in the `utils.kt` file in the `deserialize()` function.
+You can also change string values in the file itself (including smiles).

 ## Example
 ![](https://github.com/user-attachments/assets/13c53e7b-94b5-4f1f-b58d-b94801465573)